jlevy/og-equity-compensation/README.md

 ### Questions to ask about offers

 🔹 It’s important to ask questions when you get an offer that includes any kind of equity.
-In addition to learning what you need to know to evaluate your offer, this process can you help you evaluate the company making the offer as well.
+In addition to helping you learn the facts about the equity offer, the process of discussing these details can help you get a sense of the company’s transparency and responsiveness.
 Here are a few questions you should consider asking, especially if you’re evaluating an offer from a startup or another private company: